containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman.md

    $ podman machine init
    ```

-## Podman Desktop is failing to display the images or containers from a rootlful Podman machine
+## Podman Desktop is failing to display the images or containers from a rootful Podman machine

 The rootful configuration for a Podman machine depends on the Podman machine default connection.
 The default connection can be modified by external events, or when creating a new Podman machine.